qismib/QuaKe/README.md

 QuaKe: quantum kernel classifier for neutrino physics applications

 ## Installation
-:warning: **Note: we strongly recommend the use of a virtual environment**
+:warning: **Note: the use of a virtual environment with Python 3.9 is strongly recommended.**

 The package can be installed with Python's `pip` package manager.